Correlational quantum theory and correlation constraints: Introduction

-As an interesting example, we show how Feynman diagrams emerge as topological classes of correlation diagrams for both finite and infinite-dimensional theories, with or without perturbative considerations.
-From this perspective, Feynman diagrams are not merely mathematical bookkeeping devices restricted to field theories or perturbation theories, but arise fundamentally whenever quantum correlational configurations are under investigation.
+As an interesting example, we show how the notion of Feynman diagrams can be generalized to represent classes of correlation diagrams for both finite and infinite-dimensional theories, with or without perturbative considerations.
+In relativistic theories the generalized Feynman diagrams reduce to the familiar Feynman diagrams.
+From this perspective, Feynman diagrams are not merely mathematical bookkeeping devices restricted to field theories or perturbation considerations, but arise generically when quantum correlational configurations are under investigation.

 The correlational formalism also supplies useful technical tools.
 As an example, we introduce a binary string calculus to study correlation constraints under composition and decomposition.
 This study yields new classes of processes that go beyond previous characterizations of the most general finite-dimensional quantum processes.